Towards Resolving Propensity Contradiction in Offline Recommender Learning: Introduction

-Two previously proposed methods aim to solve the challenge of propensity-based methods.
-The first method is \textit{causal embeddings} (CausE) by~\citep{bonner2018causal}, and it introduces a new regularization term to address the bias.
-However, this regularization is a heuristic approach and lacks a theoretical guarantee; thus, the reason why this method works is unsure.
-Moreover, CausE needs some amount of MCAR data by its design; it cannot be generalized to a realistic setting with only MNAR data.
-The other method is to use \textit{1-bit matrix completion} (1BitMC) by~\citep{ma2019missing} to estimate propensity scores using only MNAR data, along with a theoretical guarantee.
-However, the problem is that the method presupposes the debiasing procedure with \textbf{inverse} propensity weighting, and thus it cannot be used when there is a user--item pair with zero observed probability.
-Furthermore, the experiments on 1BitMC were conducted using only small datasets (Coat and MovieLens 100k) and prediction accuracy measures (MSE); accordingly, its performance on moderate size benchmark data (e.g., Yahoo!
-R3 \citep{mnih2008probabilistic}) and on a ranking task are unknown.
+Two previous methods tackle the challenge of those propensity-based methods.
+The first one is \textit{causal embeddings} (CausE)~\cite{bonner2018causal}.
+It introduces a domain regularization term to address the bias.
+However, CausE requires some amount of MCAR data by its design; it cannot be generalized to a realistic setting with only MNAR training data.
+Moreover, its domain regularization technique is a heuristic approach and lacks a theoretical guarantee, and the reason this method works is uncertain.
+The other method is to use \textit{1-bit matrix completion} (1BitMC)~\cite{ma2019missing} to estimate propensity scores using only MNAR training data, along with a theoretical guarantee.
+However, the problem is that these methods presuppose the debiasing procedure with \textbf{inverse} propensity weighting and thus cannot be used when there is a user--item pair with zero observed probability.
+Furthermore, the experiments on 1BitMC were conducted using only extremely small datasets (Coat and MovieLens 100k) and prediction accuracy measures (MSE); accordingly, its performance on moderate size benchmark datasets (e.g., Yahoo!
+R3 \cite{mnih2008probabilistic}) and on a ranking task remain unknown.

-\textbf{Contributions.} To overcome the limitations of the existing methods, we establish a new theory of MNAR recommendation inspired by the theoretical framework of \textit{unsupervised domain adaptation}~\citep{ben2010theory,ben2007analysis,ganin2015unsupervised,kuroki2018unsupervised,mansour2009domain}.
-It aims to obtain a good predictor in the settings where feature distributions between training and test sets are different.
-To this end, it utilizes distance metrics that measure the dissimilarity between probability distributions and do not depend on propensity scores~\citep{ganin2015unsupervised,ganin2016domain,saito2017asymmetric,saito2018maximum,zhang2019bridging}.
-Thus, the framework is usable when true propensities are unknown and expected to alleviate the issues caused by propensity estimation bias in the absence of MCAR data.
-Moreover, the method is valid when there is a user--item pair with zero observed probability.
-However, the connection between MNAR recommendation and unsupervised domain adaptation has not been thoroughly investigated.
+\paragraph{\textbf{Contributions.}} To overcome the limitations of the existing methods, we establish a new theory for offline recommender learning inspired by the theoretical framework of \textit{unsupervised domain adaptation} (UDA)~\cite{ben2010theory}.
+UDA aims to obtain a good predictor in settings where the feature distributions between the training and test sets are different.
+To this end, UDA utilizes distance metrics that measure the dissimilarity between probability distributions and does not depend on the propensity score~\cite{ganin2016domain,saito2017asymmetric,saito2020asymmetric}.
+Thus, the framework is usable even when the true propensity score is unknown and is expected to alleviate the issues caused by the propensity estimation bias in the absence of MCAR data.
+Moreover, the method is valid even when there is a user--item pair with zero observed probability.